What's the fuss about?

 Or, he may have had a hair transplant and he thinks by keeping silent people will get bored and leave him alone!

-Secondly, there is no doubt he is losing hair.
+Secondly, Kyle Walker is balding.
+There is no doubt about this.
 Particularly at the crown – as i demonstrate in the video.

 So he is a candidate for a hair transplant.
 And being a footballer he can afford to see the best clinic.